 Table of Contents

-I'm always worried at this time of year because there's just so much delicious food around.
-Unfortunately, almost everything is loaded with carbs and sugar which makes it SO hard to stick to any diet, let alone keto.
+I'm always worried because there's so much delicious food around this time of year.
+Unfortunately, almost everything is loaded with carbs and sugar, making it SO hard to stick to any diet, let alone keto.

 But I'm determined not to let the holiday season kick me out of ketosis and ruin all my progress!